-Data Science Concentration
+Data Science Focus

 Experimental methods are fundamentally reshaping the social sciences.
-For students who are interested in harnessing the power of lab and field experiments to understand causal processes, QMSS now offers an Experiments Concentration.
-The concentration, drawing on multiple experiments-oriented initiatives across campus, provides courses that train students in the complexities of causal inference and in the design, implementation, and analysis of experiments.
-This concentration is especially suited to students interested in learning how to implement state of the art policy evaluations or in learning how to set up experiments to understand causal processes underlying patterns of political, social, and economic development.
-More information can be found here.
+For students who are interested in harnessing the power of lab and field experiments to understand causal processes, QMSS now offers an Experiments Focus.
+The focus, drawing on multiple experiments-oriented initiatives across campus, provides courses that train students in the complexities of causal inference and in the design, implementation, and analysis of experiments.
+This focus is especially suited to students interested in learning how to implement state of the art policy evaluations or in learning how to set up experiments to understand causal processes underlying patterns of political, social, and economic development.
+See course planning materials HERE.